ThunderFly-aerospace/TFCAB01/README.md

 ### Wires

- * Insulation: Silicone, high temperature resistant (up to 200C)
+ * Insulation: Silicone, high temperature resistant (up to 200 °C)
  * Wire outer diameter: 1mm
- * Conductor: 26 AWG;  20/0.08, Tinned CU
+ * Conductor: 26 AWG;  20/0.08, Sn plated Cu
  * Wire ending: JST-GH

 ## Color scheme

-For easy orientation in avionics cabling cables have a common ThunderFly color scheme.
-Each type of signal/cable has own color combination.
+For easy orientation in avionics cabling cables we have designed a  ThunderFly color scheme.
+The each type of signal/cable has own color combination, which is common in all our equipment.

 ## I2C